An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 Early symptoms of hepatic encephalopathy include confusion, forgetfulness, and trouble concentrating.
 Other symptoms may include fruity-smelling bad breath and tremor.
 In late stages, hepatic encephalopathy can result in coma.

-Cirrhosis is diagnosed on the basis of physical exam, medical history, blood tests, and imaging tests.
+Cirrhosis is diagnosed on the basis of a physical exam, medical history, blood tests, and imaging tests.
 A liver biopsy may be performed to confirm a diagnosis of cirrhosis.

 In a physical examination the doctor will evaluate: